eraofchaos/eraofchaos.github.io/artifacts/Ice Crystal Shield.md

 ---
 title: "Artifacts - Sword of Frost - Ice Crystal Shield"
 permalink: /artifacts/Ice Crystal Shield/
-excerpt: "Sword of Frost - Ice Crystal Shield.
+excerpt: "Era of Chaos  Sword of Frost - Ice Crystal Shield.
 A holy shield sealed on the plateau of Bracada.
 One of the components of the Sword of Frost."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Ice Crystal Shield.md"